Easy Snickerdoodle Cookies

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-So snickerdoodles are basically a cinnamon flavoured cookie that is so soft, sugar coated and utterly heavenly.
+So snickerdoodles are a cinnamon flavoured cookie that is so soft, sugar coated and utterly heavenly.
 I have eaten them over the years, and I haven’t been able to keep up with the amount of requests for this recipe, SO HERE YOU GO!

 Snickerdoodles are often similar to sugar cookies in some peoples eyes, but they are wonderfully different in mine.
 They are a nostalgic cookie for so many people and I am not surprised, these cookies are definitely one of my new obsessions.